dcigic92/pp1-el-nido-tours/README.md

 - Convertio.co

 ## Testing

+### Manual testing

+- User testing
+    - Tested by 3 persons to get some general feedback.

+- Devices
+    - Tested on 5 different devices.

+- Browsers
+    - Tested in Google Chrome, Firefox and Microsoft Edge.

+- Responsiveness
+    - Tested on all available devices in Chrome DevTools.

 ### CSS Validation
 CSS code was validated with the W3C Jigsaw CSS Validation Service and no errors found.